 This month in our FAQ series, we tackle the most commonly asked questions about one of the most popular entity types - the DBA.
 Starting a business can be overwhelming, and one of the first and most important steps is choosing a business entity.
 A DBA, which stands for "Doing Business As", is also known as a fictitious business name or assumed business name.
 A sole proprietor can file a DBA in order to operate under their preferred business name, or a DBA can be filed underneath an existing corporation or LLC in order to advertise as or [...]

-DBA who?
-Also called a fictitious business name, trade name, or assumed business name, a Doing Business As (DBA) filing lets the public know you’re the true owner of your business.
-Do you need one for your business?
+A DBA is a fictitious business name, trade name, or assumed business name.
+This DBA, which is short for Doing Business As, is a filing lets the public know you’re the true owner of your business.
+Do you need a DBA for your business?
 You’ll need a DBA if one of the following scenarios applies to you: 1.
 You’re a sole proprietor or general partnership and want to conduct business using a name that’s different from your own name.
-For example, if Jane Doe wants to open a gift boutique called Things That Matter, she would need to file a DBA.
-In some states, [...]
+For example, if Jane Doe wants to open a gift boutique called Things That Matter, she would need to [...]

 Is incorporating a business on your list of to dos for 2015?
 If so, you’ll set the stage for a fantastic year for your business!
 Whether you plan to incorporate in California, Tennessee, Ohio, or any of our 50 states, the following tips will make it easier for you.